lubuntu-team/manual/source/4/4.3/Update-Notifier.rst

 How to Launch
 -------------
-To launch Update Notifier :menuselection:`Preferences --> Lubuntu Update`, press the :guilabel:`Lubuntu Update` from LXQt Configuration Center, or from the command line run
+To launch Update Notifier :menuselection:`Preferences --> Lubuntu Update`, press the :guilabel:`Lubuntu Update` from LXQt Configuration Center, left click the tray icon, or from the command line run

 .. code::